Here’s a check-list for anyone who is starting out as a stained-glass painter:

 Kiln and kiln controller

 We don’t use kiln wash or kiln paper.
 When we fire glass in a kiln, we use whiting (calcium carbonate) as a separator.
-We use trays made from 1/8 inch gauge mild steel which are ½ inch deep.
+We use trays made from 1/8 inch gauge mild steel T-bars which are ½ inch deep, welded together at the four corners.
 We fill the trays with whiting (calcium carbonate):

 Take a sheet of toughened glass and press down the powder so that it is perfectly smooth on top.
 This is the surface on which to fire the glass.
 The glass doesn’t stick (not even when it’s been painted on both sides).
 When the compacted powder get dirty, take a spoon and lift away the dirty bits, then add more powder and press it all down again.